KevWal/HAB-Tracker/README.md

 * Add a waterfall colour gradient scale parameter to advanced options - allows the full colour gradient to be used
 * Increase the speed of the waterfall by reducing the default buffer size to 1,500 (was 3,000)
 * Fix the Echo button functionality on my Galaxy S10 (doesn't seem to work on some other devices)
-* Fix the Strings in the Payload data snippit on the map page
+* Fix the Strings in the Payload data on the map page

 V - - Matt's unreleased latest version, included untested 100 and 150 baud functionality